Athens Best Monuments

 - The Athens Gate Hotel with panoramic views of the Acropolis, the Park, and the Temple of Zeus

-The site of the 4th century BC of Lyceum of Aristotle was discovered in downtown Athens only 14 years ago.
+The Lyceum of Aristotle was discovered in downtown Athens only 14 years ago.
 The Lyceum is mostly renowned for the philosophical school founded there by Aristotle upon his return to Athens in 335 BC after being the private tutor of the young prince Alexander of Macedon, the future Alexander the Great, since 343 BC.

 Why Lyceum of Aristotle is important?
 It is one of the three oldest gymnasia in Athens, the other two being Plato Academy and Kynosarges by the river Ilissos.